VexinPanel/DC-Management/README.md

 Usage
 Interface Overview
 Once the application is running, you'll see a main interface with the following features:
+---

-Bot Management Dashboard:
+**Bot Management Dashboard:**

-Create New Bot: Allows you to create new bots by providing their token, name, and language.
+-Create New Bot: Allows you to create new bots by providing their token, name, and language.

-Bot List: A list of all your bots with their statuses (Running/Stopped) and options to manage them.
+-Bot List: A list of all your bots with their statuses (Running/Stopped) and options to manage them.

-Bot Settings: Edit bot configurations, change tokens, and modify names and descriptions.
+-Bot Settings: Edit bot configurations, change tokens, and modify names and descriptions.

-Plugins: Manage bot plugins like music or moderation commands.
+-Plugins: Manage bot plugins like music or moderation commands.

-Console: View logs and outputs related to bot activities for debugging and monitoring.
+-Console: View logs and outputs related to bot activities for debugging and monitoring.

-Backup: Download and upload backups of your bot configurations for easy restoration.
+-Backup: Download and upload backups of your bot configurations for easy restoration.

-Managing Bots
+**Managing Bots**
-Create a Bot: To create a new bot, click "Create Bot" and provide the necessary details like the bot's token, name, and language (Python or JavaScript).
+-Create a Bot: To create a new bot, click "Create Bot" and provide the necessary details like the bot's token, name, and language (Python or JavaScript).

-Start/Stop Bot: You can start or stop your bot by clicking the respective buttons.
+-Start/Stop Bot: You can start or stop your bot by clicking the respective buttons.
 Remember, bots only run when the app is open.

-Command Management: Add new commands to your bot, modify existing ones, and delete them when no longer needed.
+*Command Management:Add new commands to your bot, modify existing ones, and delete them when no longer needed.

-Backups
+**Backups**
 The application allows you to create backups of bot configurations.
 You can download a backup at any time and restore it later.

-Backup Creation: Click "Create Backup" from the bot's settings page to download a .json file with all the bot's settings.
+-Backup Creation: Click "Create Backup" from the bot's settings page to download a .json file with all the bot's settings.

-Restore Backup: To restore a bot, simply upload the .json backup file using the restore option.
+-Restore Backup: To restore a bot, simply upload the .json backup file using the restore option.

-Troubleshooting
+**Troubleshooting**
 Issues with Electron or Node.js
 Ensure you have the correct version of Node.js installed.
 You can verify your Node.js version with:
 ```